Lapin0t/phd-manuscript/main/06_instances.typ

   $)
 ]

-With patterns defined, we will define the embedding and splitting in one go, without giving the entire definitions as they are becoming quite unwieldy.
+With patterns defined, we introduce the embedding and splitting in one go, without giving the entire definitions as they are becoming quite unwieldy.

 #lemma[Value Splitting][